khushalnagal/HCP-Intelligence/README.md

 # Pharma HCP Prescriber Intelligence and Targeting System

-Replicates the core analytical work done by ZS Associates for pharma clients - identifying which doctors (HCPs) are high-priority targets for a sales rep using Medicare Part D prescribing data.
+identifying which doctors (HCPs) are high-priority targets for a sales rep using Medicare Part D prescribing data.

 ## Project Structure